biobakery/humann/readme.md

 ### Custom taxonomic profile ###

 A custom taxonomic profile can be created to specify the taxa included in your samples.
-This file is used by HUMAnN2 to create the custom ChocoPhlAn database for your samples.
+This file is used by HUMAnN 2.0 to create the custom ChocoPhlAn database for your samples.

 The custom taxonomic profile must be in a tab-demilited format and contain two columns (taxon and percent abundance).
 An example follows:
 ```